 Hey, mom and dad.
 It’s your kid here, and I have something important to say.

-The first day of school is coming up in a few weeks.
+The first day of school just passed.
 We’ve already been doing things to make it a good year.
 You’ve adjusted my IEP at the end of last year and requested that I get the teacher who also has a son with ADHD, and even asked if Jimmy can be in my class since we get along and he never ever teases me.
 Dr. Hansen’s suggestion to stagger my meds so I don’t crash before dinner has been working out pretty well, and even though I hate it, we’ve been sticking to a bedtime routine and plenty of exercise without too much screen time.

 But we all know school makes things more complicated, more tense, more tear-filled, more emotional, more exhausting, more defeating to all of us.
 And, right now, I know you guys are just as nervous as I am.